Tariq Ahmad, Baron Ahmad of Wimbledon: Parliamentary career

 On 13 January 2011, he was made a life peer, and was created Baron Ahmad of Wimbledon, of Wimbledon in the London Borough of Merton.
 He formally joined the House of Lords on 17 January.
 In 2014, Ahmad was promoted to Parliamentary Under-Secretary of State at DCLG.
 After the 2015 general election, he was appointed jointly as Minister for Skills and Aviation Security at the Department for Transport and Minister for Countering Extremism at the Home Office.
 In 2016, he was appointed Minister for Aviation, International Trade and Europe at the Department for Transport in the first May ministry.

 After the 2017 general election, Ahmad was appointed Minister of State at the Foreign and Commonwealth Office with responsibilities to the Commonwealth, the United Nations, and the Prime Minister's Special Representative on Preventing Sexual Violence in Conflict, and later South Asia, the Middle East and North Africa.

+In August 2026, Ahmad said that Britain had moved into the "slow lane" in Middle Eastern diplomacy, arguing that countries including Pakistan, Qatar, Egypt, Turkey and Oman were playing a greater role in regional mediation and dialogue.